Return to the

 May 25

-Phyllis Fay Gotlieb. née Bloom.
+Phyllis Fay Gotlieb.
 Born May 25, 1926, Toronto, Ontario.
-Died July 14, 2009, Toronto, Ontario .
-She attended Victoria College for her B.A. in 1948 and she earned her M.A. in 1950 from University College, University of Toronto.
+Died July 14, 2009 Toronto, Ontario.
+Phyllis attended Victoria College for her Bachelor of Arts in 1948 and she earned her Master's Degree in 1950 from University College, University of Toronto.
+(U of T).
 She married computer scientist Calvin 'Kelly' Gotlieb (1921-2016).
-She was a prolific author including six volumes of poetry, five verse plays and several science fiction stories and 13 full novels in the 1960's,1970’s and 1980’s.
-Her 1982 novel, A Judgment of Dragons won the Prix Aurora Award for best novel in Science Fiction and Fantasy.
-In 2001 the new Starburst Award, given annually for speculative fiction in named in honor of her 1st book, Sunburst published in 1964.
-She married a computer science professor Calvin Gotlieb (1921-2016).
+Phyllis was a prolific author including six volumes of poetry, five verse plays, several science fiction stories, and 13 full novels in the 1960's,1970’s and 1980’s.
+Her 1982 novel, A Judgment of Dragons, won the Prix Aurora Award for best novel in Science Fiction and Fantasy.
+In 2001 the new Starburst Award, given annually for speculative fiction was named in honor of her first book, Sunburst, published in 1964.
 Source: Jewish women’s Archive.
-Personal information for Phyllis Gotlieb (Accessed June 2013) ; The Canadian Encyclopedia online (accessed March 2013)
+Personal information for Phyllis Gotlieb (accessed June 2013) ; The Canadian Encyclopedia online (accessed March 2013)

 May 26